fsantanna/dceu/doc/manual-out.md

 ```

 Static values are immutable and are transferred between variables and across
-blocks as a whole copies without any restrictions.
+blocks as whole copies without any restrictions.

 <a name="dynamic-values"/>

-## 4.2.
+## 5.2.
 Dynamic Values

 A *dynamic value* requires dynamic allocation since its internal data is either
 variable or too big to fit as a static value.